 Immediate, customer-driven revenue gains are often overlooked in the search for quick wins.
 When combined with prudent cost reduction they yield tangible results and keep employees focused on the customer.
 They also build the marketing, sales and innovation competencies needed to grow even faster in the future.

 The early days of a new relationship are critical, and yet one of the most overlooked parts of the customer experience.
 Clients across categories consistently express the greatest willingness to buy more and to try different products just after they come on board.
 Why not take advantage of that honeymoon period, offering more products, services and accessories?

 It doesn’t happen as often as it should because it takes day-to-day diligence and a willingness of functional teams to work together.
 But when leaders focus on cross functional priorities, time-to-market improves an average of 20 to 30 percent, mostly from avoiding the delays that build up in over-extended organizations.
 These gains require little to no incremental investment.

-5. Raise prices
+5. Raise Prices Strategically

 While across the board price increases may be inadvisable in competitive markets, there are usually groups of customers or clusters of products that can withstand a price increase without slackening demand.
 Our clients have repeatedly identified 20 percent of their lines with lower elasticity due to a different competitive set or different buyer profiles.
 Selective price increases are one of the fastest and lowest risk moves a company can take because almost all the benefits flow to the bottom line and the investment in analysis takes only a few weeks.